 A special beverage of Ladakh is tea, also known as Po cha, Gur Gir Tea, Tibetan Tea, or butter tea.
 Po cha holds a significant place in Ladakhi tradition and is considered essential, especially in the challenging climate of the region.

-It is consumed during festivals and celebrations, offering a unique salty flavor rather than a sweet one.
+This popular food of Ladakh is consumed during festivals and celebrations, offering a unique salty flavour rather than a sweet one.
 The tea is prepared by combining butter, milk, salt, gur (unrefined sugar), and boiled tea leaves.

 3. Chhurpe/Chhurpi / Durkha Dried Cheese of Yak)

 Chhurpe, or Chhurpi, is consumed in various ways.
-The soft cheese variety is commonly used in noodles, momos, chutneys, and soups, adding a delightful flavor.
+The soft cheese variety is commonly used in noodles, momos, chutneys, and soups, adding a delightful flavour.
 It is also enjoyed as an appetizer.

 On the other hand, hard cheese is incredibly popular as a dog chew and is known by various names such as Himalayan dog chew, Desert dog chew, Yeti dog chew, Chhurpi bar, and Chhurpi puffs.

 Chhurpe is rich in protein and serves as a superb food for both humans and dogs.
 It is particularly popular in Nepal, Tibet, and other snow-laden regions.
-Once prepared, chhurpe can be stored for 3-4 years without the need for preservation, making it a long-lasting and convenient food option.
+Once prepared, the charge can be stored for 3-4 years without the need for preservation, making it a long-lasting and convenient food option.

 Chhutagi is a delightful dumpling soup dish from Ladakhi cuisine.
-Its literal translation refers to “water bread,” with “Chh” meaning water and “tagi” meaning bread in the local language.
+Its literal translation refers to “water bread,” with “Chh” meaning water and “tag” meaning bread in the local language.

 This traditional Ladakhi dish revolves around a flavorful broth.
 Bow tie-shaped dumplings are prepared and cooked in a thick soup made with ingredients like carrots, peas, leaf vegetables, and more.